 If the security of your email domain is a priority for you, it is a good idea to enforce the Reject policy.
 Before taking any action, ensure that your SPF and DKIM configurations are at a point where the policy will not affect your deliverability.
 Make sure you follow all the steps given above carefully to ensure maximum email deliverability as well as strong security.

-You can implement a DMARC deployment tool like KDMARC to make the entire process much easier and hassle-free.
-Packed with an array of dynamic features like Smart SPF, Smart DMARC, Smart BIMI, and Automatic SPF Flattening, KDMARC can help you easily configure your domain’s SPF, DKIM and DMARC records.
+You can implement a DMARC deployment tool like TDMARC to make the entire process much easier and hassle-free.
+Packed with an array of dynamic features like Smart SPF, Smart DMARC, Smart BIMI, and Automatic SPF Flattening, TDMARC can help you easily configure your domain’s SPF, DKIM and DMARC records.